 - ‘A Dictionary of English and Welsh Surnames’ written in 1872-1896; and

 - The Oxford Dictionary of Family Names in Britain and Ireland’ published in 2016

 All three of these books (and others like them) state along the lines that the origin of the surname Anstey ‘derives in around the 16th century from any of the ten places in England called Ansty or Anstey‘.
-This is WRONG WRONG WRONG, as we show on pages 30-40 of our first book ‘Anstey: Our True Surname Origin and Shared Medieval Ancestry‘.
+This is completely incorrect.

 In fact, as we show in Chapter One of ‘Anstey: Our True Surname Origin and Shared Medieval Ancestry‘, the correct origin of our surname is that: